LucasDelfino92/morrowindsharp/visuals.md

 - [**Glowing Bitter Coast**](http://mw.modhistory.com/download-44-14321) by michael163377: Luminous Russula, Violet Coprinus and Draggle-Tail are now glow mapped.
 The plants will now glow and improve the atmosphere of the Bitter Coast.
 Ingredients also glow.
 - [**Golden Saint Feminine Walk**](https://www.nexusmods.com/morrowind/mods/42703/) by dopey fish: gives the base golden saint the feminine walk animation instead of the default male walk animation.
   - This mod is incorrectly packaged.
 Place XGolden saint.kf and XGolden Saint.nif inside your **Data Files\meshes\r** folder.
 - [**Guarskin Drum Replacer**](https://www.nexusmods.com/morrowind/mods/37539?) by Alaisiagae: gives the guarskin drum a unique model.
+- [**Half11's Misc Mods**](https://www.nexusmods.com/morrowind/mods/47068) by Half11: small mods that don't warrant their own page on Nexus.
+  - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
 - [**Have You Seen the Muffin Mod**](https://www.nexusmods.com/morrowind/mods/46116) by Taddeus and PoodleSandwich: gives the unique Muffin item Taddeus' Muffin mesh.
 - [**Hopesfire Glow**](https://www.nexusmods.com/morrowind/mods/45855) by grasscid: allows Hopesfire to act as a torch when drawn, illuminating the particle effects on the blade and casting ambient lighting around the player just like Trueflame does.
   - Hide/deactivate **Hopesfire Torch.esp.**